datagrok-ai/public/help/datagrok/concepts/project/project.md

 ## Project gallery

 Browse projects that are available to you.
-Use [Smart search](../explore/search-filter-select/smart-search.md) for powerful filtering capabilities.

 Click on the context menu to the left of the search box to control sort order, as well as access your recent searches.